 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.

 Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Interest incurred during the construction phase of capital assets is included as part of the capitalized value of the assets constructed.

 Property, plant, and equipment of the Organization are depreciated using the straight-line method over the following estimated useful lives: